cy6erskunk/q-n-a/docs/Organisational-rules.md

 3 The allocation of fencers in the pools must be made in such a way as to place fencers of the same nationality in different pools, as far as possible (staggering).

 4 If in any category there are fewer than ten competitors, the competition is held as a poule unique followed by direct elimination.
-October 2024

-43

-FIE

 5 If in any category there are fewer than 6 competitors, they will fence with the next lower age category.
 A separate ranking for that category will be extrapolated from the combined categories’ final rankings at the end of the competition.